kevintruong/data-engineering-knowledge-base/aws/aws-sa-training/resource/Set 4/Question  34.md

 architecture?**

-- [ ] Create a Read Replica in another availability zone
+- [ ] :  Create a Read Replica in another availability zone

-- [ ] Enable Multi-AZ for the MySQL instance
+- [ ] :  Enable Multi-AZ for the MySQL instance

-- [ ] Install MySQL on an EC2 instance in the same availability zone and enable replication
+- [ ] :  Install MySQL on an EC2 instance in the same availability zone and enable replication

-- [x] Install MySQL on an EC2 instance in another availability zone and enable replication
+- [x] :  Install MySQL on an EC2 instance in another availability zone and enable replication

-*
+*----

+- #high_availability #availability #availability_zone #amazon_ec2 #ec2_instance
 - hasExplain:: [[explanation_Question  34.md]]